nachiket-15/NovaPark/readme.md

 Feel free to customize this README based on additional details about your project or any specific instructions for users.
 ```

-Please copy this text and paste it into a new file named `README.md` in your project's root directory.